terranblake/location/README.md

 - **Persistent Storage**: Logs stored on PVC for durability
 - **Health Checks**: Built-in monitoring and health endpoints

+### People view

+When no person is selected, one marker per owner is displayed at the centroid of that owner's devices.
+The map automatically fits these markers.

 ## API Endpoints

 - `GET /` - Main web interface